redbadger/stack/readme.md

 ## To set up the cluster
 1. Install VirtualBox and Docker for Mac (I had a few problems deploying a stack with 17.06 so maybe use 17.05 or below).

-1. There's a script to create a swarm, which provisions 4 local VMs and joins them into a cluster.
+1. Run the script to create a swarm, which provisions 4 local VMs and joins them into a cluster.
 Take a look at the script to see how straight forward it is.

     ```bash
     ./provisioning/osx/swarm.sh
     ```

+1. Run the script to create a load balancer (also outside the swarm).
+Note that if the IP addresses of your VMs change, you'll need to run this script again, so that the load balancer points to the correct nodes.

+    ```sh
+    ./provisioning/osx/load-balancer.sh
+    ```
-1. There's also a script to create a local private registry.
+1. Run the script to create a local private Docker registry and a local mirror of Docker hub.

     ```sh
     ./provisioning/osx/registry.sh